AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md

 For more detailed information about sharing settings within Workfront Proof, see [Configure sharing settings for your users](../../../administration-and-setup/manage-workfront/configure-proofing/configure-sharing-settings-users.md).&nbsp;

 <!--
-Configure a custom sub-domain for your organization -->
+<h2 data-mc-conditions="QuicksilverOrClassic.Draft mode"><a name="Custom-sub-domain"></a>Configure a custom sub-domain for your organization</h2>
+-->

 <!--
-You can create a customized sub-domain for your account.
-The sub-domain will replace the word "app" in your account URL with the sub-domain name.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can create a customized sub-domain for your account.
+The sub-domain will replace the word "app" in your account URL with the sub-domain name.</p>
 -->

 <!--
-For more detailed information branded sub-domains, see Configuring a Branded Sub-Domain in the article Configure a branded domain in Workfront Proof.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more detailed information branded sub-domains, see <a href="../../../workfront-proof/wp-acct-admin/branding/configure-branded-domain-in-wp.md#branded-sub-domains" class="MCXref xref">Configuring a Branded Sub-Domain</a> in the article&nbsp;<a href="../../../workfront-proof/wp-acct-admin/branding/configure-branded-domain-in-wp.md" class="MCXref xref">Configure a branded domain in Workfront Proof</a>.</p>
 -->

 ## Brand the Workfront Proof site